joshacross/Social-Network-API/README.md

-# AfterThought - The Spcial Network API
+# AfterThought - The Social Network API

 ## Description
 AfterThought is a NoSQL Social Network backend built with Mongoose, MongoDB, and Express.js.
 AfterThought allows users to create various types of Thoughts; from what they are thinking about for the future ("FutureThought"), what is currently on their mind (CurrentThought), and what are their thoughts about things that have happened (AfterThought).